Grammarsalad/Proficiencies/README.md

 CONTINUE

 **Brew Concoction**
 Spell casters, and (if special conditions are met) other characters, can use this skill to brew concoctions.
 Concoctions are similar to potions in that they are magic liquids that can be used by anybody.
 However, drinking them is not generally recommended as they often have explosive properties.
+While

 **Endurance** (Constitution)
 **Requirements**: None